pronenewbits/Arduino_Unconstrained_MPC_Library/README.md

 The Naive Implementation algorithm is just a direct implementation of the MPC derivation above.
 The MPC algorithm can be described as (the source code can be found in "[mpc_engl](mpc_engl)" folder):
 ![MPC Naive algorithm](Kalkulasi.png "Click to maximize if the image rescaling make you dizzy")

 Note that the `H` matrix and (some of calculation inside) `G` matrix are actually constant.
-So we should be able to move them into Initialization step (just calculate once).
+So we should be able to move them into initialization step (just need to calculate once).

 ## The second implementation description: Optimized version of the Naive Implementation
 The optimized version is exploiting 2 facts of The Naive Implementation: